V-Sekai/V-Sekai.blue-tin-fox-models/README.md

     1. Do not store glTF2s or other formats other than `.blend` in the repo.
     1. TODO Substance `.sbsar` and MaterialX `.mtlx`
     1. TODO vector graphics SVG
-    1. TODO reference the V-Sekai project in the convention.
-Maybe `VSEK_`

 ## Characters